|

 Society for Neuroscience, 2000.

-be influenced from the cerebellum?
-American Pain society,
+responses: Can pain be influenced from the cerebellum?

 2000.

-sensitization in the spinal cord by the dorsal column in an
+neuronal sensitization in the spinal cord by the dorsal column

-animal model of chronic visceral pain.
-American Pain Society,
+in an animal model of chronic visceral pain.
+American Pain

 electromyographic responses in an animal model of chronic